 The waterfalls in Yosemite are caused by the melting snowfall and these are likely to have dried up at this time of year.

 That doesn’t mean that you should not set off on one of the many trails to the waterfalls.
 They are still beautiful and there is lots to see.

 Visiting Yosemite in fall means that you need to take advantage of the cooler weather and head out on one of the longer hikes.

-These trails can be covered in snow in winter or you could be hiking in direct sunlight in summer.
+These trails can be covered in snow in winter months December, January, February and March or you could be hiking in direct sunlight in the summer months, July and August.
 Fall is a great time as the weather is just right.